 The following selling apps will help you list, market, and sell your items online—helping you to declutter and pocket extra cash.
 It’s a win-win all around.

 Facebook is available in 70 countries with upwards of 1.5 billion people accessing it—that’s a lot of potential buyers.
 You can choose to keep the sale local, and arrange delivery or pickup and payment.
 If you need to ship the item, Facebook provides the shipping label and takes a 5 percent selling fee.
-Payment is made through Messenger.
+Payment for a Facebook Marketplace sale is made through Messenger.
 Sellers can try to help items sell more quickly by boosting a listing as an ad for a fee.

 An ideal app for selling locally, Nextdoor connects you with your neighbors.
 You can list items to sell or give away for free.
 For sale items, you work out pickup and payment with the buyer.
 If a listed item isn’t selling, you can “boost” it by discounting it—this will bump it up to the top of the feed.
 Once you reduce the cost of something, you can’t increase the price again.